 - Stinky's on the Stroll

-Longtime local bartender Jeremy Peterson has opened, Stinky's on the Stroll, located just up from Whistler Olympic Plaza.
-Jeremy or Stinky, as he is affectionately known, has been a fixture of Whistler's bar scene for 24 years and is putting that experience into his own sports bar complete offering local beers and a simple menu featuring a handful of signature items.
+Longtime local bartender Jeremy Peterson opened Stinky's on the Stroll in 2019, located just up from Whistler Olympic Plaza.
+Jeremy, or Stinky, as he is affectionately known, was a fixture of Whistler's bar scene for 24 years before putting his experience into his own sports bar offering local beers and a simple menu featuring a handful of signature items.

 - The beauty of fall in Whistler